CHG Shapley: Efficient Data Valuation and Selection towards Trustworthy Machine Learning: Introduction

 \section{Introduction}

 The central problem of trustworthy machine learning is explaining the decision-making process of models to enhance the transparency of data-driven algorithms.
 However, the high complexity of machine learning model training and inference processes obscures an intuitive understanding of their internal mechanisms.
 Approaching trustworthy machine learning from a data-centric perspective \citep{liu2023trustworthy} offers a new perspective for research.
 For trustworthy model inference, a representative algorithm is the SHAP \citep{LundbergL17SHAP}, which quantitatively attributes model outputs to input features, clarifying which features influence specific results the most.
 SHAP and its variants\citep{kwon22weightedshap} are widely applied in data analysis and healthcare.
 For trustworthy model training, the Data Shapley algorithm \citep{zou2019datashapley} stands out.
 It quantitatively attributes a model's performance to each training data point, identifying valuable data that improves performance and noisy data that degrades it.
-Data valuation not only informs us about the extent to which each training data impacts model performance but also underpins subsequent tasks such as data selection, data acquisition, data cleaning, etc., and supports the development of data markets \citep{Mazumder2023dataperf}.
+Data valuation reveals how much each training sample affects model performance, serving as a foundation for tasks like data selection, acquisition, and cleaning, while also facilitating the creation of data markets \citep{Mazumder2023dataperf}.

 The impressive effectiveness of both SHAP and Data Shapley algorithms is rooted in the Shapley value \citep{shapley1953value}.
 The unique feature of the Shapley value lies in its ability to accurately and fairly allocate contributions to each factor in decision-making processes where multiple factors interact with each other.
-However, the exact computation of the Shapley value is $\mathcal{O}(2^n)$, where $n$ is the number of participants.
-Consequently, even when employing estimation methods akin to linear least squares regression \citep{LundbergL17SHAP} or Monte Carlo \citep{zou2019datashapley}, the efficiency of SHAP and Data Shapley algorithms sometimes fails to meet requirements.
-For example, the most efficient known data valuation method is KNNShapley \citep{jia2019knn} designed for the k-nearest neighbors algorithm, requiring $\mathcal{O}(\sqrt{n} \log(n)^2)$ times of model retraining, where $n$ is the number of training data.
+However, the exact computation of the Shapley value is $\mathcal{O}(2^n)$, where $n$ is the number of factors.
+Even with estimation techniques such as linear least squares regression \citep{LundbergL17SHAP} or Monte Carlo methods \citep{zou2019datashapley}, the efficiency of SHAP and Data Shapley algorithms struggles to scale with high-dimensional inputs or large datasets.